 He bounced once and landed on his knees and then bounced back up onto his feet.
 He did it again.

 “Now you try it,” he said.

 She did it.

 He told her his name was David.
 He said that he was the son of Wes Weekly, who owned the trampolines.
 He told her that he lived in Las Vegas with his mother and stepfather, and that he was here only for a few days, as a visitor.
-She could feel his kindness: it radiated from him like an immanent force.
+She could feel his kindness: it radiated from him like heat.
 Indeed, it was largely this that gave her the courage to tell him she wanted to learn backflips and front flips, as she had seen him do the day before.